 - a.
 Course faculty will determine if class absence is excused.
 Unexcused absences will result in a zero (0) for the exam, assignment, or class participation due on the date of absence. - b.
 One tardy will be excused per semester.
-All other tardies will constitute a decrease of one percentage point each in final grade. - c.
+All other tardies will constitute a decrease of one point each in final grade. - c.
 Make-up work or exams for excused absences will be given at the discretion and convenience of the instructor. - d.
-Satisfactory completion of ALL assignments is required.
-Late assignments will receive a 10% deduction per day.
-Instructor has discretion to give a grade of zero for late assignments and is determined on a case by case basis. - e.
-All written work will be typed and produced according to the APA Publication Manual, 7th edition unless otherwise indicated in assignment directions.
+No late assignments will be accepted.
+If an assignment is not submitted by due date and time, a grade of zero will be given. - e.
+All written work will be typed and produced according to the APA Publication Manual, 6th edition unless otherwise indicated in assignment directions. - f.

-- f.
 Active participation during class time, community outings, fieldwork experiences, and other professional experiences is mandatory.
 Passive note taking and silent observation is not considered active participation. - g.
 Professional development is an integral part of becoming an Occupational Therapy Assistant.
 Students are expected to accept constructive criticism from faculty and peers and modify behavior accordingly. - h.
-Advising appointment requests with faculty must be made in writing.
+ALL appointment requests with faculty must be made in writing via email.